marcodigennaro/CLF-C02/Cheat_Sheet.md

   - Internet Gateway — At the VPC level, provide Internet Access
   - NAT Gateway / Instances — Give internet access to private subnets
   - NACL — Stateless, subnet rules for inbound and outbound
+  - **Security Group**
-  - Security Groups — Stateful, operate at the EC2 instance level or ENI
+    — Stateful, operate at the EC2 instance level or ENI
+    - controls the traffic that is allowed to reach and leave the resources that it is associated with (eg inbound and outbound traffic to EC2 instance).
   - VPC Peering — Connect two VPC with non-overlapping IP ranges, nontransitive
   - Elastic IP — Fixed public IPv4, ongoing cost if not in-use
   - VPC Endpoints — Provide Private access to AWS Services within VPC